mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/centos.md

     ```

     **Note:** Browsing directly to http://localhost:8065/ will display a `404 Not Found` until the web app is configured.
 See [Web App Developer Setup](https://developers.mattermost.com/contribute/webapp/developer-setup/) and [Mobile App Developer Setup](https://developers.mattermost.com/contribute/mobile/developer-setup/) for additional setup.

+    The `stop-server` make target does not stop all the docker containers started by `run-server`.
+To stop and clean up running docker containers:

+    ```sh
+    make stop-docker
+    ```